Discrete automorphism groups of convex cones of finite type: The Stabilizer of a Face

 Since $vu=uv$, the symmetry property $(ii)$ follows.
 As $\sigma_{vu}$ is characterized by

 this also yields the linearity of $\sigma $.
 The same formula shows that for $r\in \ZZ$,

 Property $(iii)$ follows from this. \end{proof}

 A case of interest is when $\G$ stabilizes a \emph{proper} face $F$ of $C_+$ (that is, $\{ 0\}\subsetneq F\subsetneq C_+$).
-Then Theorem \ref{thm:stabilizerfacemain} shows that $\G$ is almost an extension of $\G (F)\times \G (F^\d)$ by the abelian unipotent group $U_\G (F)$ (of rank equal $\dim T_F$).
-If take $F$ minimal for this property, then $\G (F)$ leaves no proper face of $F$ invariant; if we take $F$ maximal for this property, then $\G (F^\d)$ leaves no proper face of $F^d$ invariant.
+Then Theorem \ref{thm:stabilizerfacemain} shows that $\G$ is contains an extension of $\G (F)\times \G (F^\d)$ by the abelian unipotent group $U_\G (F)$ (of rank equal $\dim T_F$) as a subgroup of finite index.
+If we take $F$ minimal for this property, then $\G (F)$ leaves no proper face of $F$ invariant and if we take $F$ maximal for this property, then $\G (F^\d)$ leaves no proper face of $F^\d$ invariant.
 In this way can often reduce our discussion to the case when no a proper face $F$ of $C_+$ is preserved by $\G$.